 You could start by asking yourself if a shift to digital technologies would be a step up?
 From having all your papers in the filing cabinet in your office or on your own servers in the basement, you obtain a totally different flexibility and economy in regards to the storage of data.
 And when it comes to security the big players on the market, who are controlling the largest data-centres (for instance Microsoft), are so much ahead of the local solutions with a strong interest in keeping trespassers and viruses out with requirements of redundancy and back-up services.

 Concern 3.
 “It doesn’t pay off”

 Thirdly, do you fear the costs of going digital in addition to the technology does not meet your expectations and deliver the promised effect?
-In the beginning when technology and the digitisation process first gained acceptance as a concept, it was with large accolades and savings in mind.
-These accolades have now been under scrutiny, because some projects have resulted in less than profitable cases.
+In the beginning, when technology and the digitisation process first gained acceptance as a concept, it was with large accolades and savings in mind.
+These accolades have now been under scrutiny because some projects have resulted in less than profitable cases.
 It is clear, that there are more perspectives to take in.
-What is for instance the purpose of the specific technology?
+What is, for instance, the purpose of the specific technology?
 Which results do you desire to achieve?
-And what does previous results in your area of business indicate?
+And what do previous results in your area of business indicate?

 When you address some of these aspects, it becomes clear, that new technologies require strong management and crystal clear premises.
 When that part is in place, you can more easily measure the quality and gains.

 The fact that one certain way to handle a problem or challenge not necessarily saves money, increases efficiency or secures information in the best way possible is seen in all sectors – and with most types of solutions.

 Technology and digitisation in the care sector cover all types of technologies that support the users and the organisation with their work in relation to provide better care.
 We believe that the focus of the care sector is to secure better resource exploitation and one of the solutions to that is by utilising new technologies and aids.